How UAE Residents Can Rent a Car in 2026 Guide

 Additional Documents for Longer-Term or Corporate Rentals

-For monthly leases, companies may require Proof of Address, such as a utility bill or residential lease agreement, to confirm long-term residency.
+For monthly leases, companies may require Proof of Address, such as a utility bill or residential lease agreement, to confirm long-term residency for SUV rentals in Dubai.

 | Car Category | Daily Price (Approx.) | Weekly Price (Approx.) | Monthly Price (Approx.) | Common Vehicles |